linode/docs/docs/platform/billing-and-support/tax-information-classic-manager/index.md

 ## What Should I Do If My Services are Non-Taxable?

-If you are a registered business, you may choose to provide Linode with a valid VAT identification number (VAT ID) or GST identification number (GST ID).
+If you are a registered business, you may choose to provide Linode with a valid VAT identification number (*VAT ID*) or GST identification number (*GST ID*, also referred to as an *ABN* in Australia and a *GSTIN* in India).
 Such customers will not be charged with VAT or GST in subsequent invoices once their VAT or GST ID is verified.

 {{< note >}}
-For the remainder of this guide, your VAT or GST ID will be referred to as your *tax ID*.
+For the remainder of this guide, your VAT ID, GST ID, ABN, or GSTIN will be referred to as your *tax ID*.
 {{< /note >}}

 You can [update your contact information](#add-a-tax-id-to-your-linode-account) at any time to apply your tax ID to your Linode account.
 You can also specify a tax ID in our account signup form when you first create your Linode account.